metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 5. WS-Management service (Windows Remote Management) configuration is modified

     - WinRM configuration is completely modified
-    - PowerShell remoting is enabled which does the following
+    - PowerShell remoting may be enabled either for loopback or remote sessions which does the following:
       - Starts the WinRM service.
       - Sets the startup type on the WinRM service to Automatic.
-      - Creates a listener to accept requests on any IP address.
+      - Creates a listener to accept requests on loopback IP address.
-      - Enables a firewall exception for WS-Management communications.
+      - Temporarily enables a firewall exception for WS-Management communications.
       - Creates the simple and long name session endpoint configurations if needed.
       - Enables all session configurations.
-      - Changes the security descriptor of all session configurations to allow remote access.
+      - Optionally changes the security descriptor of all session configurations to allow remote access.

-    - Default PowerShell session configurations are recreated and disabled
+    - Default PowerShell session configurations are recreated and optionally disabled
-    - Custom session configuration is created which is used for firewall deployment
+    - Custom session configurations are created which is used for local and remote firewall deployment
-    - WMI Provider plugin is enabled which is required for CIM to work

 6. Following default firewall rules are recreated or removed in control panel firewall